EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 <script src="/posts/2025/10/crinkled-arcs-and-brownian-motion/assets/fourier_utils.js"></script>
 <script src="/posts/2025/10/crinkled-arcs-and-brownian-motion/assets/fourier_series_cosine.js"></script>

-This interactive visualization demonstrates how the Fourier series can approximate an indicator function using the cosine basis.
-You can adjust the c value to change the cutoff point of the indicator function and the number of components to see how the approximation improves with more terms.

 ## Building the Standard Solution

 In the previous section, we wrote our crinkled arc in terms of a series based on the Fourier expansion of functions.
-In this section we are going to use what we know the coefficients look like and what the coefficients for the standard solution look like to guess at a set of basis functions which get us to the standard solution.
+In this section we are going to use what we know the coefficients look for the standard solution to guess at a set of basis functions.

 This is unsatisfying for a couple of reasons.
 Firstly, we need to worry about whether this basis is even a complete basis for $$L^2(0,1)$$ or is otherwise powerful enough to fully